Tetramputechture/npp-rl/README.md

 The project is structured into several key components:

-- **Environment**: Custom N++ environment implementation with sophisticated state management
+- **Environment**: Custom N++ environment implementation with state management.
+Input control via `pydirectinput`.
 - **Agent**: PPO-based agent with custom feature extraction
 - **Reward Calculation**: Modular reward system with multiple specialized calculators
-- **Training**: Comprehensive training session management and monitoring
+- **Training**: Custom training session management and monitoring with TKinter GUI, Tensorboard is supported though.
-- **Observation Processing**: Advanced visual and state processing pipeline

-The implementation features curriculum learning that automatically adjusts reward scales based on the agent's demonstrated competencies, with skill acquisition and progression.
+- **Observation Processing**: We process our state into an 84x84 grayscale image, extended with channels for numerical feature data.